Equity, Diversity, Inclusion – Lou adds Access – EDIA. It’s better when it’s inherent in everything we do.

-Mentoring people in best practice around inclusion and access through:
+Creating space to explore practice around inclusion and access through:

 Focused sessions that work with your practice to create optimal inclusive and accessible environments – from ½ day to full day workshops and longer residencies.
 The sessions are responsive and designed around your specific questions and ideas.

-Mentoring artists who get stuck, or need support to move through environmental barriers and barriers within themselves so they can thrive.
+Making space with people who get stuck, or need support to move through environmental barriers and barriers within themselves so they can thrive.

 Individual conversations to demystify what access and inclusion is within their particular situation.